Blunderbuss: Etymology

 The term "blunderbuss" is of Dutch origin, from the Dutch word donderbus, which is a combination of donder, meaning "thunder", and bus, meaning "container, tin" (Middle Dutch: busse, box, jar, from Latin buxus, box tree).

-The transition from donder to blunder is thought by some to be deliberate; the term blunder was originally used in a transitive sense, synonymous with to confuse, and this is thought to describe the stunningly loud report of the large-bore, short-barreled blunderbuss.
+The transition from donder to blunder is thought by some to be deliberate; the term blunder was originally used in a transitive sense, synonymous with to confuse or to make stupid, and this is thought to describe the stunningly loud report of the large-bore, short-barreled blunderbuss.
 The term dragon is taken from the fact that early versions were decorated with a carving in the form of a mythic dragon's head around the muzzle; the muzzle blast would then give the impression of a fire-breathing dragon.

+History

+16th century

+Who invented the blunderbuss, where, and when, is a subject of debate.
+While the flintlock blunderbuss wasn't developed until the 17th century, the concept of the blunderbuss dates back to at least Germany in the mid-16th century, early examples of blunderbuss were either matchlock or wheellock firearms.
+A book published in Frankfurt in 1556 titled Von Kayserlichem Kriegsrechten ("On Imperial Laws of War") described a gun that fits the description of a blunderbuss: "a short-barrel smooth-bore gun shooting 12 or 15 bullets of musket bore".
+The blunderbuss appears to have spread from Germany to Holland by the late 1500s, the Westfries Museum in Hoorn, Netherlands has a matchlock blunderbuss that is dated to around 1600, with contemporary reports it may have been used in a battle at Zuiderzee in 1573.
+An inventor from Echten, The Netherlands named Henrick Theilmans was granted a patent on October 26, 1598 for a type of gun called the "Donderbus" (Dutch for "blunderbuss"), a gun that was intended for use on land or sea that was capable of firing 1 lb of shot at a distance of approximately 500 paces, or about 1,250 ft.